-Visitors and visiting contractors are given a brief overview key fire related measures such as the evacuation muster point and any fire extinguishers in their work area.
+Visitors and visiting contractors are given a brief overview key fire related measures such as the evacuation muster point and any fire extinguishers in their work area (details can be found in Appendix B).
 If their visits extend over considerable length of time or on a regular basis, then they will be encouraged to read the plan in full and sign a training log.